Cisticola

-Cisticolas (pronounced sis-TIC-olas) are a genus of very small insectivorous birds formerly classified in the Old World warbler family Sylviidae, but now usually considered to be in the separate family Cisticolidae, along with other southern warbler genera.
-They are believed to be quite closely related to the swallows and martins, the bulbuls and the white-eyes.
-The genus contains about 50 species, of which only two are not found in Africa: one in Madagascar and the other from Asia to Australasia.
-They are also sometimes called fantail-warblers due to their habit of conspicuously flicking their tails, or tailor-birds because of their nests.
+Cisticola is a genus of small insectivorous birds formerly classified in the Old World warbler family Sylviidae, but now usually considered to be in the separate family Cisticolidae, along with other tropical and southern warbler genera.
+The name is used as both the scientific and vernacular names; it can be pronounced either kis-ti-cola (classical Latin) or sis-tic-ola (ecclesiastical Latin).
+Genetic data suggests the family is quite closely related to the swallows and martins, the bulbuls, and the white-eyes.
+The genus contains over 50 species, of which only two are not found in Africa, one in Madagascar and the other from Asia to Australasia.
+They are also sometimes called fan-tailed warblers due to their habit of conspicuously flicking their tails, or tailor-birds because of their nests.

 Taxonomy

-The genus was erected by the German naturalist Johann Jakob Kaup in 1829.
-The type species, Sylvia cisticola by tautonymy, is now considered as a subspecies of Cisticola juncidis.
-The name Cisticola is from Ancient Greek kisthos, "rock-rose", and Latin colere, "to dwell".
+The genus was described by the German naturalist Johann Jakob Kaup in 1829.
+The type species, Sylvia cisticola by tautonymy, is now treated as a subspecies of Cisticola juncidis.
+The name Cisticola is from Ancient Greek κίσθος kisthos or κίστος kistos, "rock-rose (Cistus)", and Latin colere, "to dwell".

 Range and habitat

-Cisticolas are widespread through the Old World's tropical and sub-tropical regions.
-Africa, which is home to almost all species, is the most likely ancestral home of the group.
-Cisticolas are usually non-migratory with most species attached to and often distinguishable by their habitats.
+Cisticolas are widespread through the tropical and subtropical regions of the Old World.
+Africa, which is home to almost all of the species, is the most likely ancestral home of the group.
+Cisticolas are usually non-migratory with most species attached to (and often distinguishable by) their habitats.

 A variety of open habitats are occupied.
 These include wetlands, moist or drier grasslands, open or rocky mountain slopes, and human-modified habitats such as road verges, cultivation, weedy areas or pasture.
 The species preferring wetlands can be found at the edges of mangrove, or in papyrus, common reed, or typha swamps.
 Cisticolas are generally quite common within what remains of their preferred habitats.

-The zitting cisticola (or fan-tailed warbler) is widespread throughout the tropics and even breeds in southern Europe.
-It has occurred on a few occasions as a vagrant to England.
+The zitting cisticola (or fan-tailed warbler) is widespread throughout the Old World tropics and also breeds in southern Europe.
+It has been spreading northwards in western Europe with the warming climate, and has occurred on a few occasions as a vagrant to England, with breeding recorded there for the first time in 2025.